Staff not eager to run

 Staff members of Utrecht University can choose between two parties: Lijst Vlam and the Utrecht PhD Party (UPP).
 However, elections will only be held for the four seats in the subdistrict of arts and sciences, for which five candidates have registered.

-The twelve staff seats have been divided into subdistricts to ensure good representation from across the organisation.
-These are alfa/gamma with four seats, beta/veterinary medicine with three seats, medicine with one seat and support staff with four seats.
+The twelve staff seats have been divided into subdistricts to ensure the entire UU community is represented.
+Humanities and Social Sciences get four seats, while Science and Veterinary Medicine get three seats each, Medicine gets one seat, and support staff get four seats.

 In total, only eleven seats will be filled.
-One seat in the beta/veterinary medicine subdistrict will remain vacant next year because too few candidates have registered.
+One seat in the Science/Veterinary Medicine subdistrict will remain vacant next year because not enough candidates have registered.